Recommendations

 Miyakejima offers a remarkable variety of geo-spots in a small and concentrated area.

-Travel the 30-kilometer public road that circles the island as you view the workings of nature that have shaped the terrain.
+Travel the 30-kilometer public road that circles the island as you view the

 Even those not interested in geology can enjoy this course that lets you feel the living and breathing Earth.